Cossey/docker/README.md

 # Docker Hub
 Dockerfiles and scripts for my Images hosted at https://hub.docker.com/u/kosdk

-You can build the images using the `build.ps1` powershell script in each folder to build the respective images.
+You can build most of the images using the `build.ps1` powershell script in each folder to build the respective images.
 Check the sections below for any parameters that you can pass to the builder.

 The PowerShell build scripts have a `$tag` variable that you can edit so you can customize the image tag name for your repsitory.